jspecht3/terminal-tutorial/README.md

 and this is the second.
 ```

-Whew... that was pretty dense, but now, you have all the requisite knowledge to investigate the basics of files.
+Whew... that was pretty dense, but now, you have the requisite knowledge to investigate the basics of files.

 #### Moving, Renaming, and Deleting Files
 Next, we will learn how to move, rename, and remove files.